The Gunny Sack

 Bloomin Garlic Cheese Biscuits

-It’s time for another bloomin’ recipe!
-It all started with the bloomin’ baked apples which are popular with my family and with all of you.
-Next, I made the bloomin’ baked potatoes and they are my son’s favorite.
-Then, I made bloomin’ sweet potatoes, which I love!
 So, I wanted to make another bloomin’ recipe and once again turned to two of my family’s favorite things: cheese and garlic!
 This Bloomin’ Garlic Cheese Biscuits recipe reminds me of cheesy pull-apart bread or monkey bread.
 Everyone loved them and were disappointed that the recipe only made ten blooming cheese biscuits!

-Parmesan Garlic Biscuits
+Sprinkle Parmesan and Garlic On Biscuits

 For this recipe, I used ready-made, refrigerated biscuit dough because it made things super easy.
 (I used Pillsbury Grands Jr. Buttermilk Flaky Layers Biscuits.)
 Flatten the biscuits and sprinkle them with a parmesan cheese, garlic, parsley and oregano.
 (I used Mama Francesca Parmesan & Garlic, a premixed blend in a shaker…again, to make things easier.)